WiproOpenSource/WiproOpenSource.github.io/_drafts/interviews/satish-hegde.md

 He was the testing lead leading a team for more than 10 developers, designing and documenting more than 4000 unit tests during his time working on the GNOME project.

-### what was your experience like working on integrating an open-source project into a proprietary product?
+### what was your experience working on integrating an open-source project into a proprietary product?

-> There was a bunch of secrecy, our clients had made it very clear that their involvement was not to be exposed, in any
-> conversations with the GNOME community.
-But, at the same time, they were adamant that whatever could be given back to the
-> community, needed to be contributed back.
+The Open Source concept was at a very niche stage at the point when Satish was working with the GNOME project.
+There were clear instructions from the client on no involvement exposure on any conversations with the GNOME community, a bunch of secerecy was to be maintained however whatever could be given back to the community, needed to be contributed back.

 ### what were the major technical challenges you faced?

-> There was very poor documentation at that time and the project was quite unstable.
-Our builds would break everytime we pulled
-> new code from the CVS repository.
+Due to concept being very new, there was lack of documentation  and the project was quite unstable.Builds would break everytime a new code was pulled from the CVS repository.

-We were able to find Satish's [emails](https://mail.gnome.org/archives/desktop-devel-list/2002-March/msg00145.html) from the gnome mailing list, where he asked for status of the help documentation.

 ## Satish's work on testing data-storage solution